hossam-mahmoudatta/NTI_ATMEGA_PORTAL/TASK03_BINARYLED-7SEGMENT/Readme.md

-# Task 3: Display on 7-Segment and LEDs Simultaneously
+# Task 3: Display on 7-Segment and LEDs on binary format Simultaneously

 ### Required:
 1. Create 7 Segment Display Drivers